Partner at Roses’ Taproom in Oakland, CA

 Nice biodynamic “baby Vosne” - slightly darker fruit profile and relatively generous tannins.
 The warm vintage contributes a ripeness to the fruit character, verging on slightly jammy, yet there is still wonderful acid and a lightness of body.
 The structure here will likely allow this to age gracefully for the next 5 years or so.
 Looking forward to revisiting.
 Paired on night one with spiced roasted coho salmon and night two with a green coconut vegetable curry.
-Did well both nights. — 6 months ago
+Did well both nights. — a year ago